railwayapp/docs/src/docs/tutorials/proximity-load-balancing.md

 - Create a Health monitor.
 - Create pools for each region.
-- Set up a Proximity Load Balancer.
+- Set up the Proximity Load Balancer.

 **Prerequisites**

-- Have two or more identical services deployed into two or more different regions.
+- Have two or more identical services deployed in two or more different regions.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1721867908/docs/tutorials/proximity-load-balancing/region_services_u10ukp.png"
 alt="screenshot of two railway services in different regions"